Esri/arcgis-maps-sdk-java-samples/display-information/update-graphics/README.md

 #Update Graphics#
-Demonstrates how to identify a Graphic and change it's Symbol, attributes, and geometry.
+Demonstrates how to identify a Graphic and change it's symbol, attributes, and geometry.
+Geometry explains the  graphic's location on a map, a symbol controls how a graphic will be displayed to a map, and the attributes help store information about the graphic in a key value pair.

 ##How to use the sample##
 Update Graphic's Location: